Stencyl/stencylpedia/block-reference/sound-images/images.md

 ![file-image-block](http://static.stencyl.com/pedia2/block-images/6%20-%20Sound%20%20Images/1%20-%20Images/image-file.png)

 Returns an image that is loaded from a file.
 Images must be placed into the **extras** subfolder of your game.
+Some blocks require the images to be saved with transparency enabled to work properly.

 ```
 getExternalImage([TEXT])